 - (1) This value is determined by calculating the difference between the market price of the underlying common shares at exercise and the exercise price of the Options on the vesting date. - (2) Represents the number of shares vested multiplied by the closing price on the date of vesting. - (3) See details under the heading "Short-Term Incentive Plan" and the disclosure regarding performance scores.

 Pension Benefits

-The Company does not have a pension plan that provides for payments or benefits to the NEOs at or in connection with retirement.
+Other than a 5% RRSP matching program, the Company does not have a pension plan that provides for payments or benefits to the NEOs at or in connection with retirement.

 Performance Graph